 The Annual Richmond Area Good Old Days Festival is the highlight of summer for many people.
 Our festival is known for offering a wide variety of events throughout each of the four days.
 It was voted MICHIGAN'S BEST Small Town Festival.
 The festival falls on the weekend after Labor Day and runs Thursday through Sunday.
-2013 marks the 50th anniversary of the festival.
+2017 marks the 54th anniversary of the festival.
 There is no general admission charge for the festival grounds.

 Other uptown events include Outhouse Races, Antique Car Show, and Pancake Breakfast.
-Many tournaments are held also which include Men's and Women's Softball, Horseshoe's, and Arm Wrestling.